 ABOUT THE NLP PUBLIC GOODS GRANTS

-The NLP Public Goods Grants are an experiment in community-based income redistribution and resource sharing.
+The NLP Public Goods Grants are an experiment in community-based income redistribution, resource sharing, and care.
 For every 50 subscribers, NewLights gives $500 per year to an artists’ books/print/publication project that is helping to grow and care for the ecosystem and community.
 The grants are unrestricted and there are no reporting requirements.
 There is no application process.
 NLP subscribers nominate projects and then vote on which will be the final recipient.

 The hope is that the grants will genuinely help grow infrastructure for the book/print/art community while also providing a proof of concept for other instances of non-competitive, democratic, public funding in the arts outside of traditional nonprofit fundraising and philanthropy.